Panelista-Output/panelista-articles/content/en/vasttrafik-and-panelista.md

 **Annelie**: ~~We want to get in touch with different types of customers to discuss ideas with them.~~ We use Panelista for exploratory research in early phases, but also for insights and opinions over time.

-**Samuel**: Yes, it is important to get the customers' input beforee we design new features.
+**Samuel**: Yes, it is important to get the customers' input before we design new features.

-**Annelie**: It is also a bonus to be able to show that we include our customers and that we are an innovative company.
+**Annelie**: It is an added bonus to be able to show that we include our customers and that we are an innovative company.

 ### How is it going?